Falcion/Patternugit/README.md

 About the project
 -----------------

-Don't want to set up repository, work with those boring documentations, scripts and want to work as fast as possible on your project, but also have a wish for your project to be great in extensibility and automation?[^1]
+Don't want to set up repository, work with those boring documentations, scripts and want to work as fast as possible on your project, but also have a wish[^1] for your project to be great in extensibility and automation?

 Project of this is the exact problem solution for you, the big and advanced repository with some documentations, scripts, settings, configs, simple things with simple solutions.